ycygit/GraphRAG-R1/README.md

 **This is the official implementation of the paper "GraphRAG-R1: Graph Retrieval-Augmented Generation with Process-Constrained Reinforcement Learning" (accepted by WWW '26).**

 GraphRAG-R1 is a Graph Retrieval-Augmented Generation framework enhanced with Process-Constrained Reinforcement Learning, designed to improve the performance of large language models on complex multi-hop reasoning tasks.
-This repository contains the implementation for training, evaluation, and inference.
+This repository contains the implementation for evaluation and inference.

 ## 📖 Table of Contents
 - [Environment Setup](#environment-setup)